Steps to Apply for Business Licenses and Permits in Montana

 - Local general business licenses

 You can apply for many permits through your city and county government.
 You might also have to reach out to your homeowners’ association or review residential covenants to make sure your home-based business doesn’t violate their terms.
 Taking care of these matters on the front end can save you a lot of time and headaches in the future.

 Step 8: Maintain your Montana licensing

 As a business owner, you probably know that maintenance is key.
 You need to maintain your business registration, clientele, business equipment, possibly your inventory, and your business practices.
 Your business licenses and permits are no different.
 Many business licenses and permits need to be renewed regularly.
 If you have multiple licenses, the renewal deadlines can come up at multiple different times.
 You need to have a game plan for keeping track of all your renewal obligations and deadlines if you want to run a solid business.

 Depend on us to help you keep your Montana business state-compliant

 As you can see, getting your business properly licensed can be a daunting task.
 It can be especially hard to figure out all the different licenses your business needs.
-Fortunately, we and our partners at Business Licenses, LLC., provide a Business License Report that lets you know all of your business licensing and permit needs at the federal, state, and local levels.
-Business Licenses, LLC., uses information about your business activities, your industry, and your location to create one, simple report that lets you know all your licensing and permit obligations.
+Fortunately, we and our partners at Avalara provide a Business License Report that lets you know all of your business licensing and permit needs at the federal, state, and local levels.
+Avalara uses information about your business activities, your industry, and your location to create one, simple report that lets you know all your licensing and permit obligations.
 We also offer a Worry-Free Compliance service to assist you in staying legally compliant.
 Our services can take a lot off of your plate so you can confidently move forward with your business plans.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.